Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/ArleneHohl/project-description.md

 ## General topic of task

-Umschreiben damit es Aufgabenstellung ist

 The aim of the project is to look at the expectations of 15-year-old students in terms of their educational qualifications.
 This should be done on the basis of parents parent’s highest level of education in different countries.

 ## Data Set

-Does dataset need preprocessing?
-What to do with NAs?

 The dataset is from OECD and contains the answers of students in the PISA student questionnaire.
 PISA means Programme for International